[Minor revision–posted 5/4/20 (replaces 5/26/16 edition)]

 Operating Policy and Procedure

-OP 40.01: Equal Employment Opportunity Policy and Affirmative Action
+OP 40.01: Equal Opportunity and Affirmative Action Policy

-PURPOSE: Texas Tech University (TTU) has established an Equal Employment Opportunity (EEO) policy and implemented an Affirmative Action Program (AAP) in compliance with federal and state employment laws and Executive Order 11246.
+PURPOSE: Texas Tech University (TTU) has established an Equal Opportunity (EO) policy and implemented an Affirmative Action Program (AAP) in compliance with federal and state employment laws and Executive Order 11246.

-REVIEW: This OP will be reviewed in August of even numbered years by the Managing Director of the Texas Tech University System (TTUS) Office of Equal Employment Opportunity (EEO) and the Vice Chancellor and General Counsel with substantive revisions forwarded to the Chief Financial Officer and Vice President for Administration and Finance.
+REVIEW: This OP will be reviewed in August of even-numbered years by the Managing Director of the Texas Tech University System (TTUS) Office of Equal Opportunity (EO) and the Vice Chancellor and General Counsel with substantive revisions forwarded to the Chief Financial Officer and Vice President for Administration & Finance.

 1. Equal Employment Opportunity

-TTU does not tolerate discrimination or harassment of any employee or applicant for employment because of race, color, religion, sex, national origin, age, disability, genetic information, status as a protected veteran, or any other legally protected category, class, or characteristic.
-While sexual orientation and gender identity are not explicitly protected categories under state or federal law, it is the university's policy not to discriminate in employment, admission, or use of programs, activities, facilities, or services on these bases.
+TTU does not tolerate discrimination or harassment of any employee or applicant for employment because of race, color, religion, sex (including pregnancy), sexual orientation, gender identity, national origin, age, disability, genetic information, status as a protected veteran, or any other legally protected category, class, or characteristic.
 Employment actions such as hiring, promotion, demotion, transfer, rate of pay, or other forms of compensation, selection for training, and termination shall not be made based on an employee's protected status.
 Discriminatory behavior is prohibited regardless of the manner in which it is exhibited, whether verbally, in writing, or electronically displayed or conveyed.

 b.
 Complaint of Discrimination

-Pursuant to OP 40.02 and 40.03, employees may file a complaint pertaining to allegations of discrimination, harassment, and adverse employment actions believed to have been taken on the basis of the employee's protected status with the TTUS Equal Employment Opportunity Office.
-The complaint procedures set forth in OP 40.02 and 40.03 are applicable to all employees whether staff, faculty, or student.
-Complaints of discrimination by applicants for employment may be filed directly with the TTUS Office of EEO.
-Pursuant to Texas Education Code, Section 51.971, the Office of EEO conducts investigations to ensure the institution's compliance with equal opportunity laws and regulations and institution policies regarding ethics and standards of conduct.
+Pursuant to OP 40.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure for Violations of Employment and Other Laws, and 40.03, Sexual Harassment, Sexual Assault, Sexual Misconduct, and Title IX Policy and Complaint Procedure, employees may file a complaint pertaining to allegations of discrimination, harassment, and adverse employment actions believed to have been taken on the basis of the employee's protected status with the TTUS Equal Opportunity Office.
+The complaint procedures set forth in OP 40.02, Non-Discrimination and Anti-Harassment Policy and Complaint Procedure for Violations of Employment and Other Laws, and 40.03, Sexual Harassment, Sexual Assault, Sexual Misconduct, and Title IX Policy and Complaint Procedure, are applicable to all employees whether staff, faculty, or student.
+Complaints of discrimination by applicants for employment may be filed directly with the TTUS Office of EO.
+Pursuant to Texas Education Code, Section 51.971, the Office of EO conducts investigations to ensure the institution's compliance with equal opportunity laws and regulations and institution policies regarding ethics and standards of conduct.

 c.
 Non-retaliation Policy